git-mahfuj/maximus-soares/README.md

 ### 📈 Currently Working On
 - Building full-stack web applications with the MERN stack
 - Learning advanced Next.js features (SSR, ISR, Middleware)
 - Exploring UI motion design using GSAP
+- Exploring and Mastering it

 ---